 Achievement of Curricular Programs: Each division provides a matrix of SLO by course in order for each class within the division to then develop and implement the assessment activity or common final project to analyze the results of the assessment activity and develop a response (revise curriculum, revise pedagogical approach, revise assessment activity or celebrate student success).
-The faculty work together to develop the next assessment activity designed to improve student learning (may be a new activity or a revision of the previous activity).
+The faculty work together with their respective RFP to develop the next assessment activity designed to improve. student learning (may be a new activity or a revision of the previous activity).

 The most recent evolution of the assessment cycle resulted in a shift to the examination of student's ability to apply what they learned about revision and peer review through development of a common revision assignment in the English classes.
 This became the assessment tool for both ENG 101 and ENG102, addressing the cSLOs corresponding to students' ability to self-evaluate and revise their own work.
-Initial evaluation of this assessment tool suggested that it was a successful assignment; the English faculty will continue evaluating and testing the rubric.
+Initial evaluation of this assessment tool last year suggested that it was a successful assignment, but the evaluation rubric might need revision and retesting.